using vendor shows to build your business

 - Keep your display clean and focus on the jewelry — too many distractions or decorative pieces confuse the customer

-- Stick to the O2 branding — utilize items like the chain lengths picture or the price cards provided by the Nest to make sure your table is consistent
+- Stick to the O2 branding — utilize items like the chain lengths picture provided by the Nest to make sure your table is consistent

 Often times I will use empty boxes underneath my table cloth to add height to the table.
 You can also add pops of color (in moderation) or use a few holiday themed items on the table.
 Staying consistent with the color and materials of your display pieces will create a clean and put-together table.
 Remember to stick to the O2 branding and don’t over do it!